Sedona Arizona Sunset

 Chandler

 Chandler is another suburb of Phoenix, situated east of the city.
 Its major employers include Wells Fargo, Bank of America, PayPal and Intel.
-The city’s population is estimated to have grown over 10% since 2010.
+Since 2010, the population has grown by nearly 48,000.

 The town is full of historic homes, some of which have been included on the National Register of Historic Places.
-One of these homes is the McCullough-Price house, which displays a Pueblo Revival-style.
+One of these homes is the McCullough-Price House, which is designed in a Pueblo Revival style.

-Chandler is more affordable than Scottsdale, has a growing job market and good schools.
-It’s also closer to larger cities like Mesa and Phoenix.
-Plus, it has a thriving downtown area with plenty of restaurants and shops.
-What more could you want?
+Chandler is more affordable than Scottsdale and generally has a growing job market and good schools.
+It’s also closer to larger cities, such as Mesa and Phoenix.
+Plus, it has a thriving downtown with plenty of restaurants and shops.

 Chandler Real Estate Listings